cod182/MP1/README.md

 - Tutorials
     - WebDesign provided tutorials for creating verticle text (https://webdesign.tutsplus.com/)

+- Javascript
+    - James Bainbridge (Provided assistance in creating a script to stop videos playing when the modal was closed)

 - General Information
     - User nemixu gave a highly informative talk on the project requirments.